klovych/kallinyfetch/README.md

 📋 Requirements
 Ensure you have a C compiler installed.
-Kalinyfetch requires GCC (GNU Compiler Collection) or an equivalent C compiler.
+1. Kalinyfetch requires GCC (GNU Compiler Collection) or an equivalent C compiler.
 Check if GCC is installed by running: gcc --version

-🌟 Kallinyfetch
-This code was written from the heart in just one hour.
-I hope there will be no errors! ❤️

-📋 Requirements
-Ensure you have a C compiler installed.
-Kallinyfetch requires GCC (GNU Compiler Collection) or an equivalent C compiler.
-Check if GCC is installed by running:

-gcc --version
 If GCC is not installed, you can install it using the following commands based on your operating system:

 For Ubuntu/Debian: